Up to 20% of Austin children are dyslexic…

 The Dyslexia Therapist Training Program is a multisensory, structured language training curriculum for individuals who have already completed a 4-year degree and who are interested in becoming Certified Academic Language Therapists.

-Dyslexia Center of Austin offers dyslexia training courses for classroom teachers, reading specialist, interventionist, special education teachers, and dyslexia therapist, including Language Foundations, Rite Flight: A Classroom Reading Rate and Reading Comprehension, and Pre-Flight, an Introduction for Young Students to Take Flight.
+Dyslexia Center of Austin offers dyslexia training courses for classroom teachers, reading specialist, interventionist, special education teachers, and dyslexia therapist, including, Rite Flight: A Classroom Reading Rate and Reading Comprehension, and Pre-Flight, an Introduction for Young Students to Take Flight.

 70-80% of people with poor reading